pingforhelp/BCA/docs/computer-sci/computer-fundamentals/mid_imp.md

 - It saves time by doing repetitive tasks with litte or no human intervention.
 - e.g., of Computers Server, Mobile phones, basically any electronic machine with screen on it.

----
+> [!note]
+> This is lazy writen please check the Unit-I notes.

 Q2.
-What are input and output devices?  /5 marks
+What are input and output devices? ++*5 marks*++

 Ans (pt.1): Input devices are used to "enter" or send data to convert into a format that the Computer can understand i.e., 0's and 1's.

 e.g., of I/P devices:
 - Mouse a device used to point to the screen to interact with the Computer.
 - Keyword a device that is used to type data into the system.
 -  Touch Pen used for making 'digital art' on a computer.
-- Sensors used for starting/stoping/ un-locking/locking e.g., a fingerprint sensors.
+- Sensors used for starting/stoping/ un-locking/locking e.g., a fingerprint sensor.
 - Gamepad/joypad used for playing video games.
 - Touch screens much like keyboard and mouse but can operated using one's fingers.

 Ans (pt.2): Output the processed information/data is delivered via output devices in hard or soft form.

 e.g., of O/P devices:

-- printer used to print out physical copies of documents.
+- Printer used to print out physical copies of documents.
 - Headphones used to listen to sound.
 - AV Receiver used send to audio to other speakers.
-- Monitor a device used to view the output returned by the computer.
+- Monitor a device used to view the output returned by the computer/CPU.

 ---

 Q3.
-Write about the Generations of computer?  /10 marks
+Write about the Generations of computer?  /*++10 marks*++

 Ans: